Sh4rgaas/filter-assignment/README.md

-# Filter Assignment - Guy Chelouche
+# Filter Table - Guy Chelouche

 ### To Run this repo locally :